jrc03c/bee/readme.md

 })
 ```

-Of course, nothing will happen yet because we haven't created any drones!
+Of course, nothing will happen yet because we haven't actually defined what's in `worker.js`!
 So, let's do that now.
 In `worker.js`, do:

 ```js
 importScripts("path/to/bee.js")